ceoloide/ergogen-footprints/README.md

 1. [How to design or modify ergogen footprints](#how-to-design-or-modify-ergogen-footprints)
 1. [Licenses and recognition](#licenses-and-recognition)

+## How to use these footprints in Ergogen

+> **Note**
+>
+> Custom footprints cannot be used in the Ergogen UI as of yet, you will need to run Ergogen on your local machine.

+Using custom footprints with a local Ergogen setup is relatively straightforward.
+You can follow the steps outlined in [this amazing guide](https://flatfootfox.com/ergogen-part4-footprints-cases/) if you want an easy tutorial.

+If you are already comfortable running Ergogen locally, you just need to:

+1. rename your Ergogen YAML file to `config.yaml`,
+1. create a `footprints` folder alongside it
+1. clone this repo into the `footprints` folder using a folder name of your choice (see instructions below)
+1. now run Ergogen by passing a folder instead of a YAML file, for example `ergogen .`

 ## Installation

 ### How to add the footprints as a local git submodule